 Go whale watching in Seattle!
-The metro area now has its first-ever, half-day whale watching tour!
-See orcas, humpback whales, and all the majestic wildlife in the San Juan Islands on our new tour out of Edmonds – just a few minutes north of Seattle.
+Enjoy the experience of a lifetime with Seattle's ONLY half-day, guaranteed whale watching tour.
+See orcas, humpback whales, minke whales, gray whales and all the majestic wildlife in the Salish Sea on our tour departing from Edmonds – just minutes north of downtown Seattle.

-Cruising at over 40mph, the Chilkat Express will take you to the spectacular San Juan Islands in a little over an hour.
-This makes her the fastest whale watching boat in the Northwest.
+Cruising at over 40mph, the Saratoga and the Chilkat Express will take you throughout the Salish Sea and San Juan Islands to find whales.
+Our vessels are the fastest and most comfortable whale watching boats in the Northwest.
 Combine that with three generations of dedication and experience connecting Seattle visitors with the great outdoors.
 We guarantee you’ll see whales or your next trip is free!

-This extraordinary half-day trip on the Chilkat features spacious, comfortable indoor seating and large windows, wheelchair-accessible restrooms, outside viewing decks, and a great galley/cafe — which of course also serves up our signature, freshly baked “blueberry buckle” on every trip.
+This extraordinary half-day tour features spacious, comfortable indoor seating and large windows, restrooms, outside viewing decks, and a great galley/cafe — which of course also serves up our signature, freshly baked “blueberry buckle” on every trip.
 Outside, it’s a menagerie of whales, porpoises, dolphins, seals, sea lions, otters, shorebirds and many other species of marine life, something different every trip.

 Three generations of our family have helped visitors have life-changing experiences with some of the most majestic creatures on the planet.
 We’re blessed to live in what’s been called “the American Serengeti,” with some of the highest concentration of whales and dolphins and sea life anywhere in the world — including our totem species, the orca.
 Few people know these waters like we do.
 Our experience and dedication makes it possible for us to guarantee that you’ll see whales on your trip — or we’ll give you another trip absolutely free.

 Puget Sound Express is a proud member of the Pacific Whale Watch Association (PWWA), dedicated to responsible, sustainable marine wildlife viewing and conservation in the Pacific Northwest.
 We’re also dedicated to reducing our footprint out there.
-The Chilkat Express is a hydrofoil jet boat with no propellers, making it one of the quietest in the whale watch fleet.
+The Saratoga and Chilkat Express are sound-proofed, hydrofoil jet boats with no propellers, making them the quietest vessels in the whale watch fleet.

-Please arrive for check-in 45 minutes prior to departure.
+Please arrive for check-in no later than 30 minutes prior to departure.
 Note that for our afternoon departure, our staff will man the kiosk once they return from the morning whale watching tour.

-The Chilkat Express leaves the Edmonds Marina in beautiful downtown Edmonds, north of downtown Seattle.
-We'll cross the magnificent Strait of Juan de Fuca, to the San Juan Islands, or wherever the whales happen to be that day.
+We depart from the Edmonds Marina in beautiful downtown Edmonds, north of downtown Seattle.
+We'll cross the magnificent Strait of Juan de Fuca, to the San Juan Islands, or head south towards Tacoma - wherever the whales happen to be that day!
 Along the way, the natural history and wildlife are pointed out by our trained marine naturalist.

 Don't miss a PSE exclusive - Sherri's famous blueberry buckle - made fresh daily and available in our galley.